pokepark/PokemonRaidBot/docs/config.rst

 The ``MAINTAINER_ID`` is not able to access the bot nor has any permissions as that id is only contacted in case of errors and issues with the bot configuration.

 The ``BOT_ADMINS`` have all permissions and can use any feature of the bot.
+No restrictions specified in access files apply to these users.

 Telegram Users can only vote on raid polls, but have no access to other bot functions (unless you configured it).

-In order to allow Telegram chats to access the bot and use commands/features, you need to create an access file.
+In order to allow members of Telegram chats to access the bot and use commands/features, you need to create an access file.

 It does not matter if a chat is a user, group, supergroup or channel - any kind of chat is supported as every chat has a chat id!